|

 never materialised, but Smith was temporarily deprived of email and internet access after

+the hacker made an entry through his personal web server.
 The company which owns Active Worlds, Circle of Fire Studios, traced

 the incident to a 15-year-old boy in Canada.
 It is considering legal action.
+This incident was qualitatively different from the good-natured

 clashes which occur in any online community.
 A strip of unclaimed land within Lorca's plot